Updated January 16, 2025

 Licensees, who submit a renewal application, may be selected for a random audit.
 If you fail to complete the audit requirements, the license will not the renewed.
 Do not submit documentation to the Board unless request.
 However, you should keep the documents on hand to present if you receive notice from the Board.

-Employment opportunities for registered nurses are expected to grow by 19 percent from 2012 to 2022, faster than the average for all occupations.
-The increased emphasis on preventative care, rise in chronic diseases, and demands that the baby boomer population place on the healthcare system are some factors that contribute to the growing demands for nurses.
+Employment opportunities for registered nurses are expected to grow 6 percent from 2023 to 2033, faster than the average for all occupations.
+The increased emphasis on preventative care, the rise in chronic diseases, and the demands that the baby boomer population place on the healthcare system are some factors that contribute to the growing demands for nurses.

 As hospitals discharge patients, referring them to long-term care facilities and outpatient care centers to increase profitability, there will be more jobs for nurses in those organizations.
 Newly licensed registered nurses with associate’s degrees are more likely to find employment in long-term care if they lack experience.
 Hospitals are more likely to hire nurses with BSN degrees.